gavinelliott/blog/src/site/about.md

 subtitle:
 ---

 <div class="intro">Gavin Elliott is an experienced design leader and speaker.
-He is currently Head of Interaction and Service Design at the Department for Work and Pensions (DWP) in the UK government, having joined in 2015.
+He is currently Design Lead at the Department for Work and Pensions (DWP) in the UK government, having joined in 2015.
+For 3 years he was Head of Interaction and Service Design at DWP.
 Before that he was Head of UX and Product at TravelJunction.</div>

 Gavin spends the majority of his time embedding user-centred design and building the capability of a 50+ group of designers at the DWP.
 Using his skill and experience he specialises in solving complex problems in simple ways balancing strategy and practicality.
 He is passionate about establishing, embedding and growing user-centred design within organisations as well as leading design teams on their personal and professional journeys.